How to Write a Follow-up Email (That People Actually Respond To)

 Sketch is a graphic design tool used by thousands of professionals around the world.
 This tool is unique.
 After it expires, the user can still use the latest version without renewing his or her license.

-This email was sent to existing customers, clearly explains the benefits of Sketch, and offers a direct call to action.
-The simplicity of the email means that it will be easy for Sketch to track engagement rates, and it articulates the ways small adjustments can lead to improvements.
+This email was sent to existing customers, explains the benefits of Sketch and offers a direct call to action.
+The simplicity of the email means that it will be easy for Sketch to track engagement rates and it articulates the ways small adjustments can lead to improvements.

 Twilio

-In this email, Emerald aimed high: She emailed Howard Schultz directly.
-By just using plain text, Emerald indicates that the email is unique.
+In this email, Emerald aimed high: She emailed Howard Schultz.
+By using plain text, Emerald indicates that the email is unique.
 The ideas were great and tied into the specific initiatives that Starbucks was running.

 Keep thing personal

 This email keeps things personal and refers to a shared connection to get things started.
-It’s a very effective way to get prospects interested and ready to reply.
-If you have similar ammunition, don’t be afraid to use it!
+It is an effective way to get prospects interested and ready to reply.
+If you have similar ammunition, do not be afraid to use it!

 LearnVest